Kgoerbi/fs2_to_fs4_airport_converter/README.md

 ## Installation

-After downloading the "Download ZIP" file, it is automatically unzipped into the "fs2_to_fs4_airport_converter-main" folder with the subfolder "fs2_to_fs4_airport_converter".
+When downloading, the folder "fs2_to_fs4_airport_converter-main" with the subfolder "fs2_to_fs4_airport_converter" is automatically created.

-Move "fs2_to_fs4_airport_converter" to a location accessible from the TERMINAL.
+Move the subfolder "fs2_to_fs4_airport_converter" to a location accessible from the TERMINAL.

 ## Deinstallation